nils-werner/crestic/README.md

 The following locations are used in descending order of importance:

  - environment variable `$CRESTIC_CONFIG_FILE`, a single filename
- - environment variable `$CRESTIC_CONFIG_PATHS`, a colon separated list of directories
+ - environment variable `$CRESTIC_CONFIG_PATHS`, a colon separated list of directories containing a file `crestic.cfg`
  - `~/.config/crestic/crestic.cfg`
  - `/etc/crestic.cfg`